MicheleBertoli/react-only-if/README.md

 ----------- | ------- | -----------
 Target      | element | The component to render when the condition is true. condition   | func    | The condition function.
 It receives props, state and context.
-Placeholder | element | The component to render when the condition is false.
+Placeholder | element (optional) | The component to render when the condition is false.
+If nothing is passed `null` will be returned.

 ## Test